ballerina-platform/ballerina-dev-website/swan-lake/learn/deployment/docker.md

 }
 ```

 This sample sends a greeting to the caller by getting the name from a text file.
 When this is run in a container, you need to copy the `name.txt` file into the Docker image.
-The `@docker:CopyFiles` annotation is uised for this and you can give multiple files by following the syntax below.
+The `@docker:CopyFiles` annotation is used for this and you can give multiple files by following the syntax below.

 ```
 @docker:CopyFiles {